john33mcd/lightbulb/README.md

 ### W3C HTML

+No errors were returned when HTML was passed through the official W3C HTML Validator.
+Template Literals were removed when the code was being run as the validator was giving errors regarding use of template literals.

 ### W3C CSS

 No errors were returned when CSS was passed through the official W3C CSS Validator (Jigsaw Validator)